Cathedral Church of St. James (Toronto): Interior

 Over the principal entrance, a carved organ cover rises over a royal coat of arms, while Minton tile-work lies underfoot.
 The organ has 5000 pipes and includes the original gallery organ from 1853 over the main south entrance at the rear of the cathedral.
 Trumpet pipes have since been added to the gallery organ.
 The front chancel and aisle pipes were added in 1916.

 In the interior, the absence of galleries frees the vertical movement of the arcade and clerestory.
 A high-pitched roof of heavy timber, crowned with enriched ribs and carved bosses creates a sense of shelter to the nave.
 The exposed rafters of the roof of the nave are articulated structural elements, and broad tie-beams and decorative cornices accent the joints.
 The elegant vault of the apsidal chancel, though expressing the thrust from the vault in the ribs that flow down to the ground, is a sham vault of lath and plaster that is coloured to represent stone.

 The division of the interior into six bays is reflected on the exterior by the buttresses along the east and west elevations.

 Pews flow through the arcade in rows of four, gallery fronts, and chancel panelling is all black walnut, as are the Corinthian capitals.
 Glazing bars of windows in sash of varying widths are reminiscent of Gothic tracery, creating divisions in the stained glass.

 The cathedral is oriented on a north–south axis, whereas the traditional orientation is on an east–west axis with the altar at the east end.
-The orientation, decided by the design committee at the time, conforms to the symbolic representation of the church at the time, where the conflict with the American troops was apparent.
+The orientation, decided by the design committee at the time, conforms to the symbolic representation of the church at the time, when the conflict with the American troops was apparent.
 The pews are oriented in central rows, with aisles on each side.
 The comfort of the seating was not highly regarded in the design.